 In summary, there is potential for wrong turns on the road to successfully implementing and integrating AI into our health care system, and in the case of patient care, necessarily into the EHR—bringing about the transformation of the EHR into something else.
 For now, let's call it the electronic health care module.
 In any event, this inevitable marriage of the EHR and AI is sure to produce something that necessarily radically transforms how we practice medicine.
 In order to achieve the goals of user-centered design and transparency in AI we will need algorithms to be public.
 It is, therefore, critical that we not allow the potential for commercialization and venture capital interests to co-opt the process and rush us to premature adoption.

 This article was originally published in the Bulletin of the Allegheny County (Pennsylvania) Medical Society, April 20, 2020.

-Provenance and Peer review: This article was a free submission to the journal.
+Provenance and Peer review: This article was a standard submission to the journal.
 The article has undergone external peer review.

 Conflicts of Interest: The author has completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/jmai-20-36).
 The author has no conflicts of interest to declare.

 Ethical Statement: The author is accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 Open Access Statement: This is an Open Access article distributed in accordance with the Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License (CC BY-NC-ND 4.0), which permits the non-commercial replication and distribution of the article with the strict proviso that no changes or edits are made and the original work is properly cited (including links to both the formal publication through the relevant DOI and the license).
 See: https://creativecommons.org/licenses/by-nc-nd/4.0/.